maptiler/foss4g-workshop/README.md

 ### 2. Add basemap for context via MapTiler plugin

 1. Go to Plugins/Manage and Install plugins.../All and search for `MapTiler`
-2. Right-click on MapTiler in Browser and add API key `XorxtpkRV4o7B7Ssqzg6`
+2. Right-click on MapTiler in Browser and add API key `<your-API-key>`
    > :warning: **Expired API key**: This API key was generated just for workshop purpose.
 Get your own at https://cloud.maptiler.com
 3Add Streets map